yanyanfu/COOD/README.md

-# COOD:
+# COOD: Towards More Trustworthy ML Models for Code: Detecting Out-of-Distribution via Multi-modal Contrastive Learning

 ## Introduction
-This is the official codebase for the paper "Combining Call Graphs and Neural Code Semantics to Improve Automated Impact Analysis"
+This is the official codebase for the paper "Towards More Trustworthy ML Models for Code: Detecting Out-of-Distribution via Multi-modal Contrastive Learning"

-## Fine-tuned models

-The pretrained models which are fine-tuned for code search is available here: https://drive.google.com/drive/folders/1nakEhOtRPdI35rgUYDbNY6OWSBSL1aCb

 ## Training Prerequisites
 - CUDA 11.0